The McCormick martingale optimal transport: McCormick relaxation

 Other inequalities can be derived in a similar fashion.
 It is important to emphasize that $l(\cdot)$ and $u(\cdot)$ are not necessarily density functions.

 Denote $g_t$ as the density of $\mu_t$, and $\bar{g} := (g_1, \ldots, g_N)$ as the individual density vectors.
 Similarly, let $h_t$ be the density of $\nu_t$, and $\bar{h} := (h_1, \ldots, h_N)$ be the individual density vectors.
 We define the continuous version of McCormick martingale couplings similarly.
-Note that \eqref{eq:Mc_capa} holds $d\lambda$-a.s. \begin{definition} Given the upper bound $u(\cdot)$ and lower bound $l(\cdot)$ on densities, a McCormick martingale coupling with density $f \in \Pi(\bar{g}, \bar{h})$ and capacity constraints satisfies \begin{enumerate}[label={(\arabic*)}] \item the capacity constraint: $l \leq f \leq u$, $d\lambda$-a.s.; \item the martingale condition:
+Note that \eqref{eq:Mc_capa} holds $\lambda$-a.e. \begin{definition} Given the upper bound $u(\cdot)$ and lower bound $l(\cdot)$ on densities, a coupling $\pi$ with density $f \in \Pi(\bar{g}, \bar{h})$ is called a McCormick martingale coupling if it satisfies \begin{enumerate}[label={(\arabic*)}] \item the capacity constraint: $l \leq f \leq u$, $\lambda$-a.e.; \item the martingale condition: